FortunateOmonuwa/Stage-Two/Documentation/Documentation.md

     Delete User
     --HTTP Method: DELETE
         Endpoint: /api/{user_id}
-        Description: Delete user by ID.
+        Description: Delete user by ID. {ID in this case is dynamic.
+Input can either be the Id:integer or Id:string(name)}.

         Response (Success): Status Code 200 (OK)
             {